xydxydxyd1/my-os/log.md

 This journey is not fruitless however, since I did also learn about xpm, which made my life a lot easier

+### 2025-04-06

+Following yesterday's work, I have successfully ran hello world on an ARM QEMU machine.
+Now, I am attempting to transfer this program to raspberry pi.

+The primary hurdle is the architecture: rpi4b uses AArch64, not Arm.
+I changed the `-mcpu` flag and the toolchain.
+Additionally, I installed the newest version of QEMU outside of XPM.
+This resulted in a program that doesn't output anything, but can be linked to GDB.
+Additionally, I can set breakpoints in GDB but they don't do anything.

+My next step is to attempt to break at a line in GDB.
+This can be done for the ARM version but can't for the new AArch64.
+I suspect it is because of a different bootstrapping system.

+To test this theory, I can try the old program on a different ARM machine first?

+I copied `guide2` to `src`, keeping everything except the architecture the same.
+* Registers turn from `r0` to `x0`
+* Toolchain changed from `arm-none-eabi` to `aarch64-none-elf`
+* QEMU uses different CPU
+* (TODO) Different bootloading

+### 2025-04-08

+I am still slightly confused by the terminologies I see.
+* Cortex-whatever is the CPU
+    + Are peripherals like UART inside the CPU?
+* Armv7-whatever is the instruction set
+* AArch64 and ARM is the architecture, 64 bit and 32 bit

+What is the relationship between the architecture, the core, and the instruction set?

+According to ChatGPT, the relationship goes as follows:
+1. Given a CPU such as Cortex-A72
+2. This CPU implements a particular instruction set architecture (ISA) such as Armv7
+    a.
+Newer versions of the same architecture is backwards-compatible.
+    b.
+An ISA may have different *profiles* (such as ARMv7-A) which targets different use cases
+    c.
+The ISA defines the set of instructions available to the CPU.

+Inside the book, they said that architectures are backwards compatible.
+If that is the case, what is the difference between `qemu-system-arm` and `qemu-system-aarch64`?

+I found my big mistake: Cortex-A72 is **very different** from Cortex-A7.
+The latter is what I have been assuming so far and reading documentation for.
+The former implements ARMv8, which notably includes a 64-bit state using AArch64!
+I will need to update my programmer's guide.

+The booting guide says that reset vector is implementation defined.
+I can't find it so I'm gonna say it is 0000.